Master of Medical PhysicsCareer

-The Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM) oversees a professional accreditation program that recognises and certifies experienced medical physicists.
+This program is accredited by the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM) who oversee a professional accreditation program that recognises and certifies experienced medical physicists.

 To be certified as a professional medical physicist in Australia, you must complete the requirements stipulated by the ACPSEM.